 .
 By the early eighteenth century, the Austrians had gained much of the region, under the rule of the Austrian

 emperor Kales VI.
-However, in 1734, Spaniard Don Carlos defeated...
-Another 76 words (5 lines of text) are included under the topic Early Montalvan Notables in all our PDF Extended History products and printed products wherever possible.
+However, in 1734, Spaniard Don Carlos defeated the Austrians, and the region came under Spanish rule once more.
+In 1799...
+Another 63 words (4 lines of text) are included under the topic Early Montalvan Notables in all our PDF Extended History products and printed products wherever possible.